-It includes coverage of some of the most popular sites, attractions, and activities in and around Amsterdam, including the Van Gogh Museum, Rembrandt House, Rijksmuseum, Nemo Science Museum, and even a canal cruise (and more!).
+It includes coverage of some of the most popular sites, attractions, and activities in and around Amsterdam, including the Van Gogh Museum, Rembrandt House Museum, Rijksmuseum, Nemo Science Museum, and even a canal cruise (and more!).

-This card will also cover the cost of public transportation with Amsterdam’s city limits (but not at the airport); plus, it provides discounted rates at various restaurants, cafes, and shops.
+This card will also cover the cost of public transportation within Amsterdam’s city limits (but not at Schiphol Airport); plus, it provides discounted rates at various restaurants, cafes, and shops.

 If, however, you don’t intend to go to all of the destinations included with the card, it may cost you less to pay for each attraction you visit.
 We suggest allotting about $85 for individual attractions in total.